Izabela88/walkers-website/README.md

    More and more people own dogs.
 Although dogs are wonderful and undoubtedly important members of our families, owners often struggle with the problem of what to do in case they have to leave, and they cannot take the dog with them or they work a lot and the dog is struggling at home alone.
-   This was the inspiration for creating the Walkers app which will help with find the best solution.
+   This was the inspiration for creating the Walkers platform which will help with find the best solution for all dogs owners.

    The website gather users who:
-    - are looking for people who provide services in care of the dog
+    - are looking for people who provide services in care of the dogs
-    - provides services for the care of dogs
+    - provides dog care services and who wants to advertise their own services

    - #### **Site owner goal**
      - To provide an platform where users can easy find proven pet sitters/ dog walkers